urikalish/octane-anomaly-analysis/README.md

 Checks for anomalies within ALM Octane's defect entities.

+* Defects stuck in DEV phase
-* Defects stuck in DEV/QA phase
+* Defects stuck in QA phase
+* Defects with an inactive DEV owner
-* Defects with an inactive DEV/QA owner
+* Defects with an inactive QA owner
+* Defects with an unusual DEV owner
-* Defects with an unusual DEV/QA owner
+* Defects with an unusual QA owner
 * Defects with many owners
 * Defects with many comments
 * Defects with large attachments
+* You can add your own anomaly checks

 ## Technical Overview